 - What are the greatest challenges?

-One of the greatest challenges for me in this season of pastoral ministry is getting used to the widespread apathy of those who have made a profession of faith.
-Too many act haphazardly with attendance habits and their personal lives often reflects the same carelessness.
+In this season of pastoral ministry, the widespread apathy of those who have made a profession of faith is tough.
+Too many people act haphazardly with attendance habits, and their personal lives reflect the same carelessness.
 It’s not that people choose not to attend every Sunday.
-It’s more that they have never made a true commitment to their own spiritual growth.
+It’s more that they have never truly committed to their own spiritual growth.

-Another challenge for me is that I’m not great at shutting down my mind and relaxing.
-It’s not uncommon for me to work on ministry related tasks for four to six hours on a non-office day.
-This is a danger because it can lead to a sort of chronic fatigue.
+Another challenge is that I’m not great at shutting down my mind and relaxing.
+It’s not uncommon for me to work on ministry-related tasks for four to six hours on a non-office day.
+This is a danger because it can lead to chronic fatigue.
 I’m constantly trying to retrain myself to do better at taking a weekly sabbatical time.
-However, my mind enjoys the reading, thinking, and writing that goes into ministry leadership.
+However, my mind enjoys the reading, thinking, and writing involved in ministry leadership.

-The greatest challenge that I have personally experienced and witnessed in others is in that of an identity crisis.
+The greatest challenge I have personally experienced and witnessed in others is an identity crisis.
 There’s a huge risk in getting so caught up in ministry that you can forget who you are in Christ.
-I am a Christian and follower of Jesus Christ before I’m a pastor.
+I am a Christian and a follower of Jesus Christ before I am a pastor.
 I can still be whole in Christ and serve Him even if I am nobody’s pastor.
 I am not what I do.

 - What advice would you give a person thinking of going into the pastorate?

-For any young adult who insists they are called, I’d recommend the following.
+I’d recommend the following for any young adult who insists they are called.
 Read everything you can about servanthood, church leadership, and ministry.
-Get a practical education from a Bible college and concurrently serve under a seasoned pastor who has little to no insecurities.
+Get a practical education from a Bible college and concurrently serve under a seasoned pastor with very few insecurities.

 Learn to love your Bible before you begin the weekly grind of pastoral preaching.
 Learn to lean on God wholeheartedly before you are forced to understand your limitations and have your weaknesses exposed in the rigors of pastoral service.